These days, the only thing that’s certain is uncertainty.

 The coronavirus pandemic has turned the world upside down.
 The airline industry and travel as a whole have been pummeled.
 And this gut-punch came on the heels of the golden age of flight deals, when low fuel prices and airline competition generated several years of the lowest domestic and international flight prices travelers have ever seen.

-In the midst of this outbreak, we’ve seen cash-hungry airlines slash prices for flights worldwide through the summer, fall, and winter.
+In the midst of this outbreak, we’ve seen cash-hungry airlines slash prices for flights worldwide through the fall, winter, and even into the heart of summer 2021.
 But what about when this pandemic ends and life starts to return to normal?

 What will the future bring for the new players in the game who were barely scraping by a couple of months ago?
 What about the empires of the skies that were breaking all-time highs on their balance sheets?
 And what does that all mean for the flight prices in the future?

 Supply and Demand